Shopify/shopify-api-js/docs/migrating-to-v6.md

    </div>

-1. `Shopify.Webhooks.Registry.isWebhookPath` is no longer available.
+1. `Shopify.Webhooks.Registry.isWebhookPath` has been deprecated.

 1. `Shopify.Webhooks.Registry.process` is now `shopify.webhooks.process`, and it takes the body as an argument instead of parsing it from the request.
 This will make it easier for apps to use a body parser with this function.
    <div>Before